yushuinanrong/Jiawei_Chen.github.io/aboutme.md

 Before starting my PhD in 2015, I did my master at Duke University and undergraduate at Harbin Institute of Technology.
 I'm originally from Jiaxing, a beautiful city lying on the Grand Canal of China.

 I like basketball and scoccer.
-My faverite sprot players are [Cristiano Ronaldo](https://en.wikipedia.org/wiki/Cristiano_Ronaldo) and [LeBron James](https://en.wikipedia.org/wiki/LeBron_James).
+My faverite sports players are [Cristiano Ronaldo](https://en.wikipedia.org/wiki/Cristiano_Ronaldo) and [LeBron James](https://en.wikipedia.org/wiki/LeBron_James).
 I also enjoy reading and writing.
 My faviote writer is [Agatha Christie](https://en.wikipedia.org/wiki/Agatha_Christie).